 The BassMatch configuration combines two 115mm high-excursion woofers, each housed in a 3 litre low-frequency enclosure placed in the front cowl-sides near the kick panels in the driver and passenger footwells, with a third bass source, a 130mm Richbass woofer in an 8 litre custom-engineered enclosure in the spare-tyre well at the rear of the car.

-Placing the front enclosures near the kick panels instead of typical integration into the doors minimizes speaker buzz and vibration – even when playing music at high volume.
+Placing the front enclosures near the kick panels instead of typical integration into the doors minimises speaker buzz and vibration – even when playing music at high volume.
 In addition, this configuration generates more acoustic energy because the BassMatch enclosures are positioned near the forward cabin corners, producing a similar effect to placing home speakers in the corners of a room to create more powerful bass response through sound reflection off the walls and back toward the listener.

-The cowl-side and spare-tyre-well bass enclosures are precisely tuned together to provide balanced and synchronized or ‘matched’ bass performance with impact and depth throughout the cabin and for each seating position.The Bose system further includes two 25mm neodymium tweeters, one in each mirror patch; one 80mm Bose Twiddler speaker in the centre of the instrument panel; four 80mm neodymium mid/high-range units - one in each door; and two 65-mm surround speakers mounted in the C-pillars.
+The cowl-side and spare-tyre-well bass enclosures are precisely tuned together to provide balanced and synchronised or ‘matched’ bass performance with impact and depth throughout the cabin and for each seating position.The Bose system further includes two 25mm neodymium tweeters, one in each mirror patch; one 80mm Bose Twiddler speaker in the centre of the instrument panel; four 80mm neodymium mid/high-range units - one in each door; and two 65-mm surround speakers mounted in the C-pillars.
 In conjunction with the BassMatch units, these speakers deliver a clear, smooth and balanced sound to all cabin occupants.
 System power is provided by a Bose digital amplifier mounted beneath the front passenger seat.
 It features 9 channels of customised equalisation, Bose Centerpoint surround signal processing, and Bose AudioPilot noise-compensation technology.

 And finally, to enable a higher degree of adjusting the listening experience to individual preferences, the system offers several new listening modes and functions.

-A generous distance of 740mm between the front seats is 50mm greater than in the Mazda CX-3, and on par with that of the Mazda CX-5.
+A generous distance of 740mm between the front seats is 50mm greater than in the previous Mazda CX-3, and on par with that of the Mazda CX-5.
 The spacing of the front seats allows for a wide floor console with a refined layout and a large centre armrest.
 Equally spacious rear seat separation facilitates big rear centre armrest and door armrests, allowing rear seat occupants to enjoy a comfortable, relaxed seating posture.

 The space between front and rear seat hip points and a low rear seat hip-point height create ample knee and headroom, enabling taller passengers to occupy the rear seats in comfort.
 Moreover, the wide spacing of the seats, both fore-aft and laterally, makes it easier for people in the front to turn and face people in the rear.